 Teacher / Superior

-During his terms as Superior in Rathmines this Priest began a major building scheme at the school.
+During his terms as superior in Rathmines, Dublin this priest began a major building scheme at the school.

-Peter Walsh was born on June 29th, 1885 in Ballynew, Hollymont, Co.
+Peter Walsh was born on 29th June 1885 in Ballynew, Hollymount, Co.
 Mayo.
 He was a relative of Cardinal John D’ Alton.

-It was recalled by his Community that his last years were beset by an illness that he bore bravely; he was an inspiration to all whom he was in contact with.
+Fr.
+Walsh was recalled by his community that his last years were beset by an illness that he bore bravely; he was an inspiration to all whom he was in contact with.

-His demise occurred on September 8th, 1996 when he was aged eighty-one years.
+Fr.
+Walsh’s demise occurred on the 8th September 1996 when he was aged eighty-one years.
 He was interred in Kimmage, Dublin.